 But fear not, while my last 27 Must Try Foods from Around the Globe post included some veggie dishes, this post is for the hell-yeah vegetarian foodie.

-Here’s 14 vegetarian must try recommendations from travel bloggers, foodies and expats.
+Here’s 14 must try vegetarian dishes around the world recommended by travel bloggers, foodies and expats.
 It’ll bring color back into your palate and hope back into your stomach!

 14 Must Try Vegetarian Dishes around the World